AlbertoSJC/sesameHR/README.md

 docker run -p 4321:4321 sesame-app

-(clarify that the name sesame-app can be changed to whatever)
+(clarify that the name sesame-app can be changed to whatever in both commands)